 After you’re satisfied, hit the button that says Generate SAS and connection string.
 What you’re going to be needing for SQL Server credential is the middle field, called SAS token.

 You want to copy that, but not all of it.
-There’s a question mark prefix in the beginning of the line, do not copy that, but everything after it.
-This really had me scratching my head the first time I did this, I guess the SAS token is mostly meant to be used as a part of the URL by services other than SQL Server backup.
+There’s a question mark prefix at the beginning of the line, do not copy that, but everything after it.
+This really had me scratching my head the first time I did this, I guess the SAS token is mostly meant to be used as a part of the URL by services apart from SQL Server backup.

 Next we’ll need the URL to our container, this we can easily find from going to Blob service section in the Azure Portal and then selecting the container we created (I created one called db-backups).